Menu System

 FF&EZ is designed for users with a visual approach to working, that is, design professionals.
 It differs from generic Windows-based software in that it does not use a traditional "menu" system.
 There are two related reasons for this:

-1. While the traditional "File...Edit...View...Help" works well in software designed to produce documents of unknown content (spreadsheets, word processor files), this approach tends to become "forced" in vertical market applications where the work has an inherently clear logic or process involved.
+1. While the traditional main menu of "File...Edit...View...Help" works well in software designed to produce documents of unknown content (spreadsheets, word processor files), this approach tends to become "forced" in vertical market applications where the work has an inherently clear logic or process involved.
 In that situation, a traditional menu tends to become cluttered with options you do not need at any particular point in your work.
 With a database system that uses a single database to contain all your data, the "File" menu option in particular becomes pointless.
 It then follows that...

 2. A command system for very task-oriented software can be simplified to show only what is needed in the context of your current task and if that can be done, then the options you really need can usually be displayed at all times instead of having to use a top-level menu to access them.
 It should be noted that the introduction of "ribbon bars" (and earlier, toolbars) in other software recognizes this difference between generic command menus vs. task-oriented ones.
 However, a ribbon bar can also be a compromise in deference to intransigent mouse users.
 FF&EZ's menu bar still allows you to use the keyboard without reaching for the mouse.
-Using both the keyboard and the mouse appropriately is the key to the fastest possible task completion on any computer.
+Using both the keyboard and the mouse appropriately is the key to the fastest possible task completion on any computer (ask any power user).

 Of course, the reality is that FF&EZ actually does employ a menu system, but you are always in the top-level of that system, with the sub-options for your current menu choice ready for use.
 Once you get past the opening screen, the "Views" buttons are your top-level menu and the "Commands" that you see are the sub-options for whatever type of information you have chosen to work on.
 Further, the logic at work is simplified to two questions, in this order: